 - Move to a larger or outdoor venue when possible

-- Avoid receptions with food and drink, and consider individually packaged food items that can be taken away
+- Consider individually packaged food items that can be taken away

-Vaccination: COVID-19 vaccination is mandatory for all faculty, staff, students, and other designated third-parties with an on-campus presence, unless such individual has been granted an approved exemption by the University for a medical or religious accommodation.
+Vaccination: COVID-19 vaccination, including a booster dose when eligible, is mandatory for all faculty, staff, students, and other designated third-parties with an on-campus presence, unless such individual has been granted an approved exemption by the University for a medical or religious accommodation.

-Masking: Masking is required indoors for all individuals, both vaccinated and unvaccinated, unless (i) they are in their residence hall room whether alone or with their roommate; (ii) they are alone in a work space; or (iii) while they are eating in a dining location or during an approved event.
+Masking: Masking—preferably with an N95 or KN95—is required indoors for all individuals, both vaccinated and unvaccinated, unless (i) they are in their residence hall room whether alone or with their roommate; (ii) they are alone in a work space; or (iii) while they are eating in a dining location or during an approved event.
 Masking is no longer required outdoors except when vaccinated or unvaccinated individuals cannot maintain proper social distancing.

 Event Attendees: All events should be registered on CampusGroups, and it is the sole responsibility of the sponsoring organization to ensure an attendee list is created through CampusGroups for each in-person gathering.